Enhanced topological superconductivity in spatially modulated planar Josephson junctions: Results

 The enhanced topological gap exists over a larger range of Zeeman field, as shown in Fig. \ref{FIG8}.
 Furthermore, the maximum value corresponding to the parameter range used in this calculation slightly exceeds $0.5\Delta_o$ and is obtained at a relatively low field, $E_Z \approx 2.2\Delta_o=0.66~$meV.
 These results clearly show that modulating the junction width can lead to a substantial enhancement of the topological gap.
 The key physical mechanism responsible for the enhancement of the topological gap is associated with the increase of the effective spin-orbit coupling in the presence of a periodic potential \cite{Woods2020b}.
 More specifically, the high-order minibands (i.e., the minibands formed from subbands that have folded several times) are characterized by a substantially enhanced effective spin-orbit coupling \cite{Woods2020b}, which, in turn, produces a large topological gap.
 Note that the lower-order minibands, which are responsible for the topological regions at smaller $\mu$ values, are characterized by a weaker enhancement of the effective spin-orbit coupling and, consequently, a weaker enhancement of the topological gap.
 On the other hand, further increasing the chemical potential ($\mu>12~$meV) leads to the emergence of topological lobes generated by even higher-order minibands, with extremely large effective spin-orbit coupling, which can push the maximum topological gap closer to $\Delta_o$.

 The results presented in Figs. \ref{FIG6}, \ref{FIG7}, and \ref{FIG8} illustrate the main benefits of engineering hybrid structures with periodically modulated junction width: the emergence of multiple low-field topological lobes in the absence of a superconducting phase difference, $\phi = 0$, and the enhancement of the topological gap.
 However, for a given structure the chemical potential $\mu$ is not an experimentally tunable parameter.
 In fact, $\mu$ is essentially determined by details of the 2DEG-SC heterostructure, such as materials properties, band-bending effects at the SM-SC interface \cite{Woods2018,Winkler2019}, and the strength of the effective SM-SC coupling \cite{Stanescu2017a,Reeg2018a}.
-On the other hand, the junction potential $V_J$ is readily tunable using a top gate and, therefore, represents a relevant control parameter, along with the Zeeman field $E_Z$.
-In other words, the low-field topological lobes generated by the (high-order) minibands and characterized by large values of the topological gap should be accessed by tuning $V_J$, rather than the chemical potential.
-In other words, the experimentally-relevant phase diagram should be given in terms of the control parameters $E_Z$ and $V_J$.
+On the other hand, the junction potential $V_J$ is readily tunable using a top gate and, therefore, represents an experimentally- relevant control parameter, along with the Zeeman field $E_Z$.
+The low-field topological lobes generated by the (high-order) minibands and characterized by large values of the topological gap should be accessed by tuning $V_J$, rather than the chemical potential.